keichi/pi-oven/README.md

 ## Prerequisites

-- CentOS 7 or Fedora 24+ (might work on other Linux distros as well)
+- CentOS 7, Fedora 24, or Ubuntu 14.04 (might work on other Linux distros as well)
 - Statically linked QEMU user mode emulator for ARM binaries
+- parted and kpartx

 ## Installation